 On arrival in Melbourne, he literally ‘jumped ship’, breaking his leg in the process.
 An order for his release was obtained from Mr Justice Evatt of the High Court of Australia.
 The main issue at the hearing was whether the information on which the Immigration Minister relied to prevent Kisch’s arrival was sufficient.
-The Minister put on evidence as to his decision making process.
-While the Evatt J was “loath to inconvenience the Minister” he was “not entitled to any immunity from bona fide cross-examination”, whereupon the Minister promptly withdrew: R v Carter; Ex parte Kisch HCA 50; (1934) 52 CLR 221.
+The Minister put on evidence as to his decision making process and Mr. Piddington sought leave to cross-examine.
+Evatt J then said:

 On his release, Kisch was then required to pass a language test as a condition of entry.
 The language required of him was Scottish Gaelic.
 Although he spoke several European languages, as well as English, he, understandably, failed the test and was convicted of being a prohibited immigrant, and was given six months imprisonment.

 A challenge was taken to the High Court which held that the test was invalid because Scottish Gaelic was not a relevant European language under the Act: R v Wilson HCA 63; (1934) 52 CLR 234.